 I. Manual Method: Download from S3 And Upload to Google Drive

 How much data do you want to move from Amazon S3 to Google Drive?
-If it is not too much, just a few gigabytes, it might make more sense to just download your data from S3 onto your computer and upload to Google Drive.
+If it is not too much, just a few gigabytes, it might make more sense to just download your data from S3 onto your computer and upload it to Google Drive.
 Just log into your Amazon S3 account and download your files.
 Then, upload them to Google Drive.
 Here are the detailed steps.